Thank you to Safeway for sponsoring this post!

 This kimchi and avocado grilled cheese sandwich comes together in about 15 minutes, and it is a quick and easy weeknight dinner.
 Hope you give it a try soon!

-LOOKING FOR MORE KIMCHI RECIPES?
+LOOKING FOR MORE WAYS TO USE KIMCHI?

 - 4 slices of sandwich bread

 - 2 1/2 tablespoons butter at room temperature (see note 1)

 - 2/3 cup shredded extra sharp white cheddar cheese (see note 2)

 - 1/2 cup kimchi, chopped